End-to-End TypeScript Types in MCP Apps: From Zod Schema to React Component (May 2026)

 Step 7: Use inputPartial for Context-Aware Loading

 inputPartial arrives via the ui/notifications/tool-input-partial protocol notification while the model is still streaming the tool call.
-It is a partial version of your input — some fields may be present, others not yet.
+It is a partial version of your input, with some fields present and others not yet.

 Use it to show context-aware loading states instead of a generic spinner: